jfbilodeau/MagnusLiber/README.md

 # Magnus Liber Imperatorum
 # A set of Azure OpenAI demos

-Welcome to **Magnus Liber Imperatorum**, a set of Azure OpenAI demos written in different programming languages.
+Welcome to **Magnus Liber Imperatorum**, the Great Book of Roman Emperors.

+Magnus Liber is an Azure OpenAI demos written in different programming languages.
 The goal of the demos is to illustrate basic use of the [OpenAI chat completion API](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#chat-completions), including request parameters, response and conversation management.

 ## Getting started